mfisher87/mfisher87.github.io/content/posts/year-in-review-2023/index.md

 think about the last year holistically, and write things down.
 My brain doesn't naturally attach calendar timeframes to my memories ([weird memory stuff like this seems to be common for folks with autism](https://en.wikipedia.org/wiki/Autism_and_memory)), so I hope this will help.
 I'm going to try and do a post like this roughly every year!
+It's going to be a long one, so if you're reading this and you're not future-me, I'm sure you've got better things to do :wink:

 **This post covers July 1, 2023 to June 30, 2024.**